Rubin-unige/ros_tutorial/README.md

 - *Error Handling Issue*

 During the initial implementation of the node, I faced an issue with invalid inputs for the velocities.
 If the user entered a non-numeric value, the program would crash or behave unexpectedly.
 To resolve this, I added error handling that clears the input buffer and prompts the user to re-enter valid values for both the linear and angular velocities.
-This makes the interface more robust and user-friendly by ensuring only valid numerical inputs are accepted.